freakmaxi/kertish-dos/README.md

 #### Preparation

-- Download the latest release of Kertish-dfs or compile it using the `create_release.sh` shell script file located under the `-build-` folder.
+- Download the latest release of Kertish-dos or compile it using the `create_release.sh` shell script file located under the `-build-` folder.

 ##### Setting Up Manager Node

-You can take a look at [Manager-Node](https://github.com/freakmaxi/kertish-dfs/blob/master/manager-node) page to understand how it is working
+You can take a look at [Manager-Node](https://github.com/freakmaxi/kertish-dos/blob/master/manager-node) page to understand how it is working

 - Copy `kertish-manager` executable to `/usr/local/bin` folder on the system.
 - Give execution permission to the file `sudo chmod +x /usr/local/bin/kertish-manager`